NS2-BDT/CommunityBalanceMod/docs/index.md

   - Dropping welders cost 2 tres (from 3 tres)

   - ARCs dont deal damage to other ARCS anymore
+  - Macs move 20% faster and have the same line of sight as a drifter
   - Selfdamage reduced by 66% (grenades/mines)

   - Autopickup for welders reduced from 5 to 1 second

 ### Structures
 - Prototype Lab